 Medical necessity reviews are initiated by submitting the correct AMA CPT codes.
+Specific CPT codes for services should be used when available.
 The submitted codes must accurately identify the service or procedure to be performed.
 If no such code exists, contact the health plan directly and report the service or procedure using the appropriate unlisted procedure or Not Otherwise Classified (NOC) code (which often ends in 99).
 Do not submit a code that is "close to" the procedure performed in lieu of an unlisted code.
 Correct coding demands that the code reported is appropriate for the service provided (i.e., a code that most accurately represents the service provided), and not a code that is similar but represents another service.
-(CPT® Assistant, December 2010)
+(CPT® Assistant, December 2010) Nonspecific or NOC codes may be subject to additional documentation requirements and review.